Android SDK

 }

-The following table provides a description of each available configuration option
+The configuration class defines the SDK's essential properties.
+The following table provides a description of each available configuration option:

 signId | Int | The ID used for signing API requests. |